Fundamental Limitations on Subquadratic Alternatives to Transformers: Introduction

 Fine-grained complexity theory has been successful at proving conditional lower bounds for problems in diverse areas of algorithm design, such as in graph theory \citep{AW14,ABW15,WW18} and combinatorial optimization \citep{Rub18,ATYZ24,KPS17,BI15}.
 See \cite{Williams18} for a detailed survey.

 Recently, it has been shown that many problems in machine learning are also inherently hard assuming popular conjectures in fine-grained complexity.
-For example, \cite{BIS17,AG24} use $\SETH$ to give a lower bound on the time to perform kernel density estimation, \cite{HLSL} use $\SETH$ to demonstrate a computational phase transition in Hopfield models, and \cite{KWH23,AS24} use $\SETH$ to give a lower bound on computational complexity of approximating the attention mechanism itself.
+For example, \cite{BIS17,AG24} use $\SETH$ to give a lower bound on the time to perform kernel density estimation, \cite{HLSL} use $\SETH$ to demonstrate a computational phase transition in modern Hopfield models, \cite{HWLPSL24} and \cite{HSKSL24} use $\SETH$ to characterize the computational limits of diffusion transformers and Low-Rank Adaptation for transformers respectively, and \cite{KWH23,AS24} use $\SETH$ to give a lower bound on computational complexity of approximating the attention mechanism itself.
 We remark that our results, together, give a new, alternate proof of the hardness of attention assuming $\SETH$.
 Indeed, we prove that a single attention unit can solve $\MSD$, and that $\MSD$ requires quadratic time assuming $\SETH$, which together imply that evaluating the attention unit requires quadratic time.

 \paragraph{Hardness of similarity search.} Similarity search has been a fundamental area in modern machine learning, and the efficiency of similarity search algorithms has been well-studied through the lens of fine-grained complexity.
 Perhaps the most well-known problem in this area is the nearest neighbor problem.